-As far as what to wear: comfortable is best!
+Comfortable is best!
 Your photos will look timeless if you keep it simple.
 My suggestion is to coordinate without matching perfectly.
-Avoid lots of patterns and logos and bring a change of clothes for variety.
+Avoid lots of patterns and logos, and bring a change of clothes for variety.
 Pintrest is a great resource!
 Adults look best in casual clothing like jeans, khakis or sundresses.
 Children look great in simple colorful clothes (and bare feet is always an option)!
 For large families I recommend choosing general color scheme that is easy for everyone to follow, such as blue and green.
 Another option is to choose a main neutral, a secondary neutral and then a color.
 Neutrals include navy, any shade of gray, white and khaki.

 For high school senior portraits mid tone or darker colors work well.
 Black, blue, brown, red, burgundy, purple and gray are especially nice.
 Avoid white or green as generally they don't work as well in an outdoor setting.
 Bring another outfit or two, even if it's just another shirt or sweater.
 Also, for the ladies bring a brush and lipstick, even if it's a light shade to bring out your lips.